First United Methodist Church Boerne Listed by interlock Ransomware Group

 The First United Methodist Church in Bern offers a variety of programs for all age groups, including preschool, childrens, youth, and adult ministries.
 However, it does not ensure the protection of your personal data and does not seek to protect it; due to its negligence, there has been a leak of personal data including phone numbers, email addresses, and home addresses of staff, parishioners, and children attending the church, as well as financial and other confidential documents.

 On May 11, 2026, the First United Methodist Church in Boerne appeared on the leak site of the Interlock ransomware group.
-Internal files containing phone numbers, email addresses, home addresses of staff, parishioners, and children, along with financial records and other confidential documents, were exfiltrated and posted after the church did not meet the attackers’ demands.
+Internal files containing phone numbers, email addresses, home addresses of staff, parishioners, and children, along with financial records and other confidential documents, were allegedly exfiltrated and posted after the church did not meet the attackers’ demands.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates the church’s data was stolen during a ransomware incident and later published on Interlock’s leak portal.
 The exposed information includes contact details for adults and minors who participate in the church’s preschool, children’s, youth, and adult programs.
 Available reporting describes both personal identifiers and internal administrative files as part of the posted material.
 No precise victim count has been released, but the breach affects anyone whose records were stored in the compromised systems.